 I have been active for many years in charitable and humanitarian organizations, including the Orlando Brain Injury Support Group, the Florida Head Injury Foundation, the National Head Injury Foundation, the Salvation Army Bed and Bread Club, the National Stroke Association, The Good Samaritan Fund, and the United Cerebral Palsy Foundation.
 I currently serve or have served on the Boards of several uniquely innovative, technology driven medical companies (RBC Medical, Physicians’ Pharmaceutical Solutions, Cadira, and Vicrin®) dedicated to changing the face of healthcare from post-disease diagnosis and treatment to prevention and averting major causes of sickness or death in asymptomatic patients while also supporting assorted humanitarian causes.
 I have also chaired or co-chaired many fundraising activities for various charitable, religious, and educational organizations.
 I helped create the "Black Tie and Blue Jeans" bi-annual fundraiser on behalf of The Park Maitland School and served as its Chair.

-I serve on the Board of Visitors for the College of Law at Florida State University and frequently visit and speak with students to provide practical, “real world” insight.
+I serve on the Board of the College of Law at Florida State University and frequently visit and speak with students to provide practical, “real world” insight.
 I additionally serve, along with my wife, Mary, on the Board of MADI, which stands for "Make a Difference Intimate" Apparel.
 Mary and I met the prospective start-up founder and recent college graduate, Hayley Besheer, at dinner one night in New Smyrna Beach.
 That was in 2012 and she’s turned an altruistic dream into a powerful humanitarian tool.
 We’ve been blessed to come along for the ride.
 Underwear is the most under-donated clothing item in the world, acutely so for victims of domestic violence and sexual assault.
 MADI manufactures sustainable organic women’s underwear in the United States and donates one pair for every pair we sell to domestic violence shelters and sexual assault clinics.
 MADI similarly travels the world to empower women in need, most recently traveling to Ecuador and Mexico, not just to provide gifts of free apparel, but to teach the skills that inspire reaching independence.

 My legal experience has undeniably opened doors to many other endeavors I may never have been exposed to.
 I treasure the fact that the skills acquired as a passionate and driven trial lawyer benefit my aspiration to give back.